the-turing-way/the-turing-way/book/website/foreword/embracing-digital-commons.md

     * Through the collective wisdom shared in _The Turing Way_ book, we're committed to ensuring that equity is not an additional responsibility but an integral consideration embedded at every stage of research throughout its lifecycle.
 Join us in promoting a future where equity is at the forefront of data science and research!
 5. **Build strategic partnerships with different stakeholders to accelerate the adoption of practices across sectors:** We're on a mission to fast-track the adoption of _The Turing Way_ resources and best practices across diverse settings, whether through formal partnerships or more informal collaborations.
     * In _The Turing Way_ community, we actively create spaces for cross-community collaborations, hosting engaging events like Collaboration Cafés, Fireside Chats, and Book Dash.
 Our commitment goes beyond our community borders – we actively contribute to the infrastructure we use and give back to projects led by our community members.
-    * The users and contributors of _The Turing Way_ aren't just participants; they become advocates, implementing best practices within their organizations.
+    * The users and contributors of _The Turing Way_ aren't just participants; they become advocates, implementing best practices within their organisations.
 To expand our impact, we have launched _The Turing Way_ Practitioners Hub, pioneering sector-specific collaboration across academia, government, industry, and the public.
 Join us in shaping the future of collaborative best practices!
 6. **Establish shared ownership for long-term maintenance and sustainability:** We focus on a collaborative culture, ensuring the project is owned and maintained by the community for its lasting success.
     * Through co-development approaches, contribution guidelines, and governance being co-created with community involvement, we foster a shared sense of ownership, and responsibility for maintenance and sustainability in the long term.
     * To ensure continuous access and benefit, our resources and community need careful maintenance. _The Turing Way_ is an evolving project, requiring community support to identify when updates, replacements, or archiving are needed.